-Luckily, certain London establishments are on hand with a giant screen — and possibly a deckchair or two — so we can enjoy all the Wimbledon 2022 magic between 27 June-10 July, al fresco.
-Over to you, Emma Raducanu.
+Luckily, certain London establishments are on hand with a giant screen — and possibly a deckchair or two — so we can watch all the Wimbledon 2023 matches al fresco.

-As part of the Summer Screens series of events, Wimbledon matches are broadcast for free on a screen in Canary Wharf's Cabot Square.
-Food and drink is available at bars and restaurants nearby.
-In past years, table tennis tables have been set up alongside the screenings, for some added fun — watch this space for 2022 details.
+As part of the Summer Screens series of events, Wimbledon matches are broadcast for free on a screen in Canary Wharf's Canada Square Park and Cabot Square.
+Food and drink is available at bars and restaurants nearby — including the all-important Pimm's from the Grandstand Bar, set up close to the screen.

 Wimbledon screenings at St Katharine Docks